Visa overstay: US threatens Nigerians with deportation, permanent travel ban

 The US Mission in Nigeria announced this yesterday in a post on its X handle.

-“If you remain in the United States beyond your authorized period of stay, you could be deported and could face a permanent ban on traveling to the United States in the future.,” the US said in the post.
+“If you remain in the United States beyond your authorised period of stay, you could be deported and could face a permanent ban on travelling to the United States in the future,” the US said in the post.

-It further announced a fresh $250 mandatory integrity fees for students, workers and tourists visas.
+It further announced a fresh $250 mandatory integrity fee for students, workers and tourists’ visas.

+In addition to the Visa Integrity Fee, the bill introduces several non-waivable travel-related surcharges.

 The two visa curbs were announced last week after the US mandated social media screening as part of the vetting process for applicants seeking to study in the States.